pconley/Vue-Sample-Api/README.md

-# test2-app
+# vue-sample-app

-> A Vue.js project
+> a simple vue application based on a tutorial at https://scotch.io/tutorials/build-a-to-do-app-with-vue-js-2

-based on a tutorial at https://scotch.io/tutorials/build-a-to-do-app-with-vue-js-2
+> it does not have any extrental calls to APIs

 ## Build Setup